p3r/dbgrandi.github.io/source/posts/good_great_10x.markdown

 Years ago, [Metaphors We Live By](http://www.amazon.com/Metaphors-We-Live-George-Lakoff/dp/0226468011) was recommended to me by [Venkatesh Rao](http://ribbonfarm.com).
 If you want more insight into how we use metaphors to share concepts with others (which is pretty important in programming) and how metaphor affects both our thinking and our language...I highly recommend reading this.
 In fact, I’ll be re-reading it soon.

-One thing that I’ve found is the problems that arise when somebody uses a metaphor that is **almost** appropriate for what they are building.
+One problem I’ve seen is when somebody uses a metaphor that is **almost** appropriate for what they are building.
 If you have a class or variable that is essentially a `Foo` except for two common edge cases where it behaves like a `Bar` you will inevitably have somebody who uses it exclusively like a `Foo` and causes problems.

 ### What about the 10x programmer?